-GACJT has taken the preliminary design principles and concept designs developed by Stafford Strategy and developed the Jabiru Design Guide to drive consistency across implementation of the Jabiru Masterplan.
+GACJT has taken the preliminary design principles and concept designs developed by Stafford Strategy and developed the Jabiru Design Guideline (Appendix I) to drive consistency across implementation of the Jabiru Masterplan.
 This Guide is applicable to all future use and development of land in Jabiru and will ensure all proposals that are submitted to GACJT are aligned with the Jabiru Masterplan.

-The Jabiru Design Guide provides strategic direction for the long-term design outcomes intended to be achieved from both new and existing development.
-The Jabiru Design Guideline (Appendix I) reflects each of the eight goals of the Jabiru Masterplan and Vision to ensure all investment and development in the town will contribute to fulfilling the Mirarr Vision.
+The Jabiru Design Guideline provides strategic direction for the long-term design outcomes intended to be achieved from both new and existing development.
+This guide reflects each of the eight goals of the Jabiru Masterplan and Vision to ensure all investment and development in the town will contribute to fulfilling the Mirarr Vision.